StakeLab-Zone/Documentation/CLI/Interact with a node/README.md

-# Interact with a Cosmos RPC
+# Interact with a Cosmos RPC node
 Through this guide you gonna learn how to interact with a Cosmos node, from basic query to some advanced features using RPC.

 ## Difference between Ethereum and Cosmos RPC's